Skip to main content

 Flutter SDK - One-page setup

-• Copy your publicKey from the app settings.
+2. Copy the publicKey from your app settings.

 Add the SDK to your pubspec.yaml: